-To keep your money/credit cards/ipod/camera/laptop safe we recommend you purchase a ‘Pacsafe Travelsafe’ product.
+To keep your money/credit cards/ipad/camera/laptop safe we recommend you purchase a ‘Pacsafe Travelsafe’ product.
 They offer various size portable anti-theft bags that can be attached to the vehicle when travelling and also attached to the toilet/bed/closet in your hotel room when off the vehicle.

 Below is general information and recommendations regarding visas and passports.
 Visas are ultimately your own responsibility to obtain and visa requirements may vary according to your nationality and place of application, so use the information below as a guide only.
-Madventure Ltd. is in no way responsible for obtaining your visas or passports.
+Madventure is in no way responsible for obtaining your visas or passports.

-You will need approximately 8 passport photos for the duration of the expedition.
+You will need approximately 4 passport photos for the duration of the expedition.

 You need to be in good general health for this expedition and be reasonably fit and able.
-The main concern is that everyone is able to pitch in equally and do their fair share when it comes to group activities like the communal cooking and cleaning up, packing gear in and out of the truck, erecting your own tent, etc. You do not need to be super-fit by any means and all ages are welcome.
+The main concern is that everyone is able to pitch in equally and do their fair share when it comes to group activities like the communal cooking and cleaning up, packing gear in and out of the vehicle, erecting your own tent, etc. You do not need to be super-fit by any means and all ages are welcome.
 We always attract a very broad age range on these expeditions, from people in their 20’s through to people in their 70’s.

 Please inform us of any medical conditions that you have before departure so that your crew know how to deal with a medical situation if it should arise.
-All information will be kept confidential unless you request us to inform your fellow travelers.
-For example, it may be wise to inform fellow travelers if you are allergic to something like bee-stings so they know what to do if you get stung.
+All information will be kept confidential unless you request us to inform your fellow travellers.
+For example, it may be wise to inform fellow travellers if you are allergic to something like bee-stings so they know what to do if you get stung.

 We carry a comprehensive first aid kit aboard the vehicle but it is recommended that you bring your own basic first aid kit for general use.

 Tent: A good quality lightweight and compact waterproof free standing tent is recommended for this expedition.
-A removable fly-sheet will help you stay cool on hot dry nights.
+A removable fly-sheet will help you stay cool on warm dry nights.
 If you are travelling on your own you are restricted to a 1-2 man sized tent.
 If you are sharing a tent, you are restricted to a 2-3 man sized tent.

-Sleeping bag: Any good quality 2/3 season sleeping bag will be fine but one with a ‘Mummy Hood’ is a good idea for the times that it will be cold.
+Sleeping bag: It can get cold on this tour so we recommend a good quality 4 season sleeping bag with a ‘Mummy Hood’.
 Please make sure that your sleeping bag has a ‘crush bag’ so it can be compacted down.